 The Albany County Historical Association was founded in 1942.
-We are a private, 501c3 not-for-profit educational corporation.
+We are a private, 501c3 not-for-profit educational museum.
 The ACHA has a permanent educational charter from the State of New York granted in 1948.

 Our mission is to preserve, present, promote and interpret the stories of the rich and diverse history and culture of Albany County.

-ACHA is a vital anchor to the Arbor Hill community, and actively partners with other historical and cultural institutions to promote Albany County’s rich and diverse history and culture and is committed to diverse, engaging, and educational cultural offerings to interpret its historic site, grounds, and collections in a dynamic and engaging way.
+ACHA is a vital anchor to the Arbor Hill community, and actively partners with other historical and cultural institutions to promote Albany County’s rich and diverse history and culture and is committed to diverse, engaging, and educational cultural offerings to interpret its historic site, grounds, and collections in an inclusive, dynamic, and engaging way.